Back to blog

 14 min read

-How IoT works: Complex process in simple terms
+How IoT works: complex process in simple terms

-Before discussing the reasons why more and more industrial companies are accelerating their digital transformation, let’s explore how IoT works.
+Let’s explore how IoT works.
 First, we should point out that IoT includes several basic components: devices, connecting networks, IoT platforms (or IoT hubs), and also end users or systems.

 Simply put, the process is the following:

-IoT smart manufacturing work examples
+How IoT works in smart manufacturing

-IoT smart manufacturing work examples
+How IoT works in smart manufacturing

 IoT in the manufacturing industry

-Benefits of IoT in manufacturing
+IoT in manufacturing market size

-Benefits of IoT in manufacturing
+IoT in manufacturing market size

 Environmental control